 With no public plans for international expansion, you’d better hope you don’t lose your stuff while abroad, or you’re likely out of luck with Tile.

-Put simply, given their low cost and high degree of usefulness, AirTags are an absolute bargain for the peace of mind that comes with knowing where your belongings are at all times as you traverse the globe.
+For Apple owners, however, the low cost and high usefulness of AirTags makes them an absolute bargain for the peace of mind that comes with knowing where your belongings are at all times as you traverse the globe.
 Even, perhaps, on a pleasant evening in Kigali.

 Main image via Jack Skeens/Shutterstock.com, product image via Amazon, other images via author